-On June 25, 2014, Talon's wholly owned indirect subsidiary, Talon Nickel (USA) LLC ("Talon USA"), entered into an exploration and option agreement (the "Tamarack Earn-in Agreement") with Kennecott Exploration Company, part of the Rio Tinto Group ("Kennecott"), pursuant to which, under the original terms of the Tamarack Earn-in Agreement (which terms have subsequently been amended - see "Kennecott Debt Settlement and Tamarack Earn-in Second Amending Agreement" (below)), Talon USA had the right to acquire a 30% interest in the Tamarack Project over a three year period (the "Earn-in Period") by making US\$7.5-million in installment payments to Kennecott, and incurring US\$30-million in exploration expenditures (the "Earn-in Conditions").
+On June 25, 2014, Talon's wholly owned indirect subsidiary, Talon Nickel (USA) LLC ("Talon USA"), entered into an exploration and option agreement (the "Tamarack Earn-in Agreement") with Kennecott Exploration Company, part of the Rio Tinto Group ("Kennecott"), pursuant to which, under the original terms of the Tamarack Earn-in Agreement (which terms have subsequently been amended - see "Kennecott Debt Settlement and Tamarack Earn-in Second Amending Agreement" and "Tamarack Earn-in Third Amending Agreement and RCF Loan First Amending Agreement" (below)), Talon USA had the right to acquire a 30% interest in the Tamarack Project over a three year period (the "Earn-in Period") by making US\$7.5-million in installment payments to Kennecott, and incurring US\$30-million in exploration expenditures (the "Earn-in Conditions").
 In addition, Talon USA agreed to make certain land option payments on behalf of Kennecott, which were payable over the Earn-in Period.